Family Law Attorneys in Bristol, PA

 Other factors may play a role in modifications as well.
 The ending of a relationship can be a traumatic time, and it may cause behavioral changes in the parent.
 The stress may lead to the abuse of alcohol or drugs, and that is not a healthy environment for any child.

 It is important for a parent to stay involved in the life of their children.
 If you have questions about a custody issue, it is critical to obtain the representation of an experienced child custody attorney.
-Rubin, Glickman, Steinberg and Gifford have four attorneys who handle child custody matters and go before the courts in Montgomery County, Bucks County, Chester County, and Lehigh County.
+Rubin, Glickman, Steinberg & Gifford P.C. have four attorneys who handle child custody matters and go before the courts in Montgomery County, Bucks County, Chester County, and Lehigh County.

-Rubin, Glickman, Steinberg and Gifford offers free consultations at which your matter will be reviewed and assessed.
+Rubin, Glickman, Steinberg & Gifford P.C. offers free consultations at which your matter will be reviewed and assessed.
 Call 215-822-7575 today to speak to an experienced child custody attorney to understand how best to proceed.
 The decisions made at this time will have a serious impact on your family.
 Knowing the options that are available to you can help you make the decisions that are best for your child.

 Contact the Pennsylvania Family Law Attorneys for Your Free Initial Consultation